 Levonorgestrel-releasing intrauterine system (LNG-IUS)

-The Mirena levonorgestrel-releasing intrauterine system (LNG-IUS) is a T-shaped contraceptive device that fits into the womb and releases a type of progestogen hormone called levonorgestrel.
+The Mirena levonorgestrel-releasing intrauterine system (LNG-IUS) is a T-shaped contraceptive device that fits into the womb.
+It releases a type of progestogen hormone called levonorgestrel.

 This hormone prevents the lining of your womb growing quickly, which can help reduce pain and greatly reduces or even stops periods.